Breaker bar

 A breaker bar (also known as a power bar) is a long non-ratcheting bar that is used with socket wrench-style sockets.
 They are used to break loose very tight fasteners because their additional length allows the same amount of force to generate significantly more torque than a standard length socket wrench.
 Their use prevents damage to the ratcheting mechanism of a socket wrench.
 Often, after the first half turn, the fastener is loose enough to be turned with a socket wrench.

 Function

-The long handle on breaker bars compared to shorter wrenches allow a larger torque to be generated with the same amount of force.
+The long handle on breaker bars compared to shorter wrenches allows a larger torque to be generated with the same amount of force.
+It is effectively a lever, one of the simple machines.
 Also, the absence of a ratcheting mechanism makes a breaker bar considerably stronger than a ratchet.
 This allows greater torque to be applied to a fastener without the tool failing.
-A breaker bar can be improvised by inserting a wrench into a length of metal pipe to increase the available torque.
+A breaker bar can be improvised by inserting a wrench into a length of metal pipe to increase the available torque by using the pipe to extend the effective length of the breaker bar.
 A pipe used for this purpose is called a cheater bar or snipe.